 Refers to sleeping the baby in a cot or other separate sleeping surface in the same room as the parents.

 Red Nose.
 National Scientific Advisory Group (NSAG).
-(2015).
+(2019).
 Information Statement: Sharing a sleep surface with a baby.
 Melbourne, Red Nose.
-This information statement was first posted in February, 2006 and updated in May 2015.
+This information statement was first posted in February, 2006 and updated in May 2015 and December 2019.